 - Spending more time or money on gambling than you can afford

-- Finding it difficult to control, stop, or cut down gambling, or feeling irritable when trying to do so
+- Finding it challenging to control, stop, or cut down gambling or feeling irritable when trying to do so

 - Feeling a sense of emptiness or loss when not gambling

-- Gambling more in order to win back losses or get out of financial trouble
+- Gambling more to win back losses or get out of financial trouble

-- Borrowing money, selling things, committing (or considering committing) criminal acts in order to get money for gambling
+- Borrowing money, selling things, committing (or considering committing) criminal acts to get money for gambling

 - Having increased debt, unpaid bills, or other financial troubles because of your gambling